Christian symbolism: Cross and crucifix

+The Celtic cross is a form of ringed cross, usually consisting of a Christian cross with a circular nimbus around the intersection of the arms and stem.
+It is especially associated with medieval Insular Christian art and high crosses in Ireland and Britain.
+Although the origin of the ringed form has been debated, the Celtic cross as a documented Christian symbol is generally associated with early medieval Ireland and Britain rather than with a clearly established pre-Christian origin.

 Although the cross was used as a symbol by early Christians, the crucifix, i.e. depictions of the crucifixion scene, were rare prior to the 5th century; some engraved gems thought to be 2nd or 3rd century have survived, but the subject does not appear in the art of the Catacombs of Rome.

 The purported discovery of the True Cross by Constantine's mother, Helena, and the development of Golgotha as a site for pilgrimage led to a change of attitude.
 It was probably in Palestine that the image developed, and many of the earliest depictions are on the Monza ampullae, small metal flasks for holy oil, that were pilgrim's souvenirs from the Holy Land, as well as 5th century ivory reliefs from Italy.

 In the early medieval period, the plain cross became depicted as the crux gemmata, covered with jewels, as many real early medieval processional crosses in goldsmith work were.

 The first depictions of crucifixion displaying suffering are believed to have arisen in Byzantine art, where the S-shaped slumped body type was developed.
 Early Western examples include the Gero Cross and the reverse of the Cross of Lothair, both from the end of the 10th century.

 Marie-Madeleine Davy (1977) described in great detail Romanesque Symbolism as it developed in the Middle Ages in Western Europe.